vexilology/checksum/README.md

 ### Hash generator for text. ###

-checksummess.go @ Run and use.
+checksummess.go @ checksummess.py -- Run and use.
-checksummess.py @ Run and use.

 - md5
 - sha1